 They stayed mostly in wheelchairs, but did much more than sit.
 They flung legs over armrests, twisted into fantastic shapes, struck poses.
 I loved coming into their classroom to see the shape of the day.

 They made teenager-y expressions, complete with eye roll.

 Music their play.
 Their faces radiated light.
 They often laughed at me.

 No pretense.
 Simply loved and were loved in return.

 I'm remembering a different time of year.
 Midsummer, blazing hot.
-Nashville had been a strange carnival of joy, crossed wires, and cacophony.
-All I wanted was silence - to hold the earth.
+Nashville was a strange carnival of joy, crossed wires, cacophony.
+All I wanted was silence - to hold earth.

-Sleep hadn't come easily the previous night.
+Sleep hadn't come the previous night.
 Instead of pushing on, I pulled toward downtown Chattanooga, walked through rain, and stepped into the Tennessee river.
-Sinking into sand and swirling water, with hiked-up dress, I looked down.
+Looking down, sinking into sand and swirling water.

-Two songs floated into me as I drove away.
+Two songs floated in as I drove away.
 One might be performed this weekend by Out of the Rain, or held for a little while.